Skip to main content

 11. OpenFang

 OpenFang is the hybrid between a production framework and security-first design.
-Over 17,500 GitHub stars, an active community, and a Rust-based agent operating system with 16 security layers that guarantee memory safety at the language level.
+Over 17,800 GitHub stars (as of June 2026), an active community, and a Rust-based agent operating system with 16 security layers that guarantee memory safety at the language level.

 What makes OpenFang special are the "Hands", pre-built autonomous capability packs that run independently on a schedule, without you prompting them one by one.
 Add to that WASM dual-metered sandboxing, Ed25519-signed manifests, a Merkle audit trail, and secret zeroization.